truenas/documentation/content/Contributing/Documentation/NewArticles/_index.md

 ---
 title: "Adding a New Article"
-description: "Describes how to contribute a new article bundle to the TrueNAS documentation."
+description: "How to contribute a new article bundle to the TrueNAS documentation."
 weight: 20
 tags:
 - corecontributing